danglies007/futureworld_undrstnd/scan_sources/src/scan_sources/notes.md

 - ScrapFly - works nicely
   - Maybe need to go off serper as search
   - Need to find a nice combination
+- Perplexity - needed to apply some patches to get it to work
+  - Hallucinating
+  - Timing out do to patch
+  - might try openrouter
+  - WORKS through crew_perplexty.py patch but very slow